 How does automatic tuning work?

 Automatic tuning is a continuous monitoring and analysis process that constantly learns about the characteristics of your workload and identify potential issues and improvements.

 This process enables database to dynamically adapt to your workload by finding what indexes and plans might improve performance of your workloads and what indexes affect your workloads.
 Based on these findings, automatic tuning applies tuning actions that improve performance of your workload.
 In addition, database continuously monitors performance after any change made by automatic tuning to ensure that it improves performance of your workload.
 Any action that didn't improve performance is automatically reverted.
 This verification process is a key feature that ensures that any change made by automatic tuning does not decrease the performance of your workload.

 Automatic plan correction

-Automatic plan correction is an automatic tuning feature that identifies SQL plans choice regression and automatically fix the issue by forcing the last known good plan.
+Automatic plan correction is an automatic tuning feature that identifies execution plans choice regression and automatically fix the issue by forcing the last known good plan.
+For more information about query execution plans and the query optimizer, see the Query Processing Architecture Guide.

 What is execution plan choice regression?

-SQL Server Database Engine may use different SQL plans to execute the Transact-SQL queries.
+The SQL Server Database Engine may use different execution plans to execute the Transact-SQL queries.
 Query plans depend on the statistics, indexes, and other factors.
 The optimal plan that should be used to execute some Transact-SQL query might be changed over time.
 In some cases, the new plan might not be better than the previous one, and the new plan might cause a performance regression.

 Whenever you notice the plan choice regression, you should find some previous good plan and force it instead of the current one using